eclipse-ecal/ecal/README.md

 - `HAS_CAPNPROTO`, default: `OFF`
   Platform supports Cap'n Proto library, necessary to use capnp serialization as message system and to enable eCAL monitoring capnp message reflection eCAL does not add Cap'n Proto as a submodule.
 If you set this option to `ON`, please make sure that the library is installed on your system and CMake can find it (consider setting CMAKE_PREFIX_PATH to point to the library).
-  Currently Version 0.6.1 is supported and has been tested, to use 0.7.0 some adaptations in CMakeLists.txt files needs to be made to make the samples compile.
 - `BUILD_DOCS`, default `ON`
   Build the eCAL documentation, requires the installation of doxygen and a recent CMake version (>= 3.14 preferred, but some lower versions might work)
 - `BUILD_APPS`, default `ON`,